Generative AI in Manufacturing

 GE

 Manufacturing knowledge is locked in documents and experienced workers.
-Generative AI unlocks both.
+Generative AI gets it back out.

 The documentation problem in manufacturing is structural: SOPs written once are rarely updated, maintenance knowledge lives in experienced technicians, and quality knowledge is scattered across inspection records that no one has time to synthesise.
 When an experienced worker retires or a new technician joins, the knowledge transfer is incomplete and expensive.